philipguin/JpdbGameDecks/README.md

 3. Under _Import Decks_, select the CSVs you want from those just downloaded.
    * Note there's a 250 deck limit and it takes about a second per deck.
 4. (Optional) merge decks using <https://kampffrosch94.github.io/jpdb-deck-manager>.

+## Contributing

+Contributions are welcome!
+If you'd like to add a deck, then please follow [this guide](contributing.md).

 ## Disclaimers